 Don’t worry!
 I was pretty fortunate to have a happy, balanced childhood but I was a worrier.
 I still am!
 The thing is, all the things that I worried about happening never happened.

 Feeling inspired yet?
 We certainly are!
-If you want to get your hands on a copy of Wonder Magazine, or if you have a tween who would love the chance to contribute something to the next edition, make sure you pop over to their website and check it out!
+If you want to get your hands on a copy of Wonder Magazine, or if you have a tween who would love the chance to contribute something to the next edition, make sure you pop over and check them out!